ronitwilson/Embedded-linux-notes/Readme.md

 * How to share wifi internet over ethernet
     * https://unix.stackexchange.com/questions/575178/sharing-wifi-internet-through-ethernet-interface

-### using old user space interface before linux 4.8 to manage GPI
+### using old user space interface before linux 4.8 to manage GPI0
 Basic GPIO operations that can be performed via this interface:

 * Export a GPIO via /sys/class/gpio/export